 Access: Metro 12 – Station Abbesses

 11) Moulin Rouge

-Inaugurated in 1889 (the same year as the Eiffel Tower), the Moulin Rouge has always been defined as a symbol of music, artist and body liberty.
+Inaugurated in 1889 (the same year as the Eiffel Tower), the Moulin Rouge has always been defined as a symbol of music, artistic and body liberty.

-A true definition of joy, nowadays the Moulin Rouge still is one of Paris’ emblems thanks to its shows, with its famous dancers and their stunning outfits.
+A true definition of joy, nowadays the Moulin Rouge is still one of Paris’ emblems thanks to its shows, including its famous dancers and their stunning outfits.

-Many celebrities have followed one another there, such as the famous Edith Piaf who sang there.
+Many celebrities have performed there, such as the famous Edith Piaf who sang there.

 The show’s schedules: Everyday at 9PM and 11PM